WATCH NOW: Full 30-minute Q&A with Suze Orman and Devin Miller of SecureSave

 “For 40 years, I've tried to change the mindset of people.
 People change when they're ready to — they don't do what they're told to do.
 They do it when they know they have to do it.”

-Orman is right about how fragile most Americans’ finances are: Last year, only 32% said they could handle a sudden $400 expense.
+Orman is right about how fragile most Americans’ finances are: In 2021, only 32% said they could handle a sudden $400 expense.

 It’s only becoming harder this year thanks to inflation and higher interest rates, but Orman argues this is “not a new phenomenon.”